Calling Scripts in DayBack from FileMaker

 Introduction

-3. Call that function from within one of your FileMaker scripts, and
+3. Call the function from within one of your FileMaker scripts.

 4. Retrieve the results of that function back in FileMaker.

-The following example will show you how to do that.
-And it's easier than it sounds.
+The following example will guide you through this process, and it's easier than it might seem at first.

-Our function will assemble a list of the selected events and pass that back into a new script in our FileMaker file.
+Our function will assemble a list of selected events and will pass them to a new script in your FileMaker file.
 We need to pass the result into a new script in FileMaker since the "Perform JavaScript in Web Viewer" script step doesn't accept a callback script as a parameter.

 function getSelectedEvents(){